Security7/Step_Function_Iterator/README.md

 # Step Function Iterator

-This repository is used in conjunction with a step function to count how many times a Step Function loop occurred; since a SF can only have 25,000 events in its logs
+This repository is used in conjunction with a step function to count how many times a Step Function loop occurred; since a SF can only have 25,000 events in its logs.

 # More about us